Charles M. Schulz: Peanuts

 At its height, Peanuts was published daily in 2,600 papers in 75 countries, in 21 languages.
 Over nearly 50 years, Schulz drew 17,897 published Peanuts strips.
 The strips, plus merchandise and product endorsements, produced revenues of more than $1 billion per year, with Schulz earning an estimated $30–40 million annually.
 During the strip's run, Schulz took only one vacation, a five-week break in late 1997 to celebrate his 75th birthday; reruns of the strip ran during his vacation, the only time that occurred during Schulz's life.

 Rinehart & Company published the first collection of Peanuts strips in July 1952.
 Many more books followed, greatly contributing to the strip's increasing popularity.
 In 2004, Fantagraphics began their Complete Peanuts series.
 Peanuts also proved popular in other media; the first animated TV special, A Charlie Brown Christmas, aired in December 1965 and won an Emmy award.
-Numerous TV specials followed, the latest being Snoopy Presents: Welcome Home, Franklin in 2024.
+Numerous TV specials followed, the latest being Snoopy Presents: A Summer Musical in 2025.
 Until his death, Schulz wrote or co-wrote the TV specials, as well as the films A Boy Named Charlie Brown, Snoopy Come Home, Race for Your Life, Charlie Brown and Bon Voyage, Charlie Brown (and Don't Come Back!!), and oversaw their production.

+New York City's Macy's Thanksgiving Day Parade has featured a gigantic balloon-version of a Peanuts character since 1968.